top of page

 A very passionate (and actually very caring) social worker heard a yes in what we said and showed up at our farm gate asking to be let in with the child.
 The directors immediately turned around and came back to the farm, as we were about half way to the shops at the time.
 But by the time we made it back, the baby was already in our custody, being left with the house mother on duty, and the social worker was already on her way back to her office.
 It was a whirlwind to say the least.
 Thankfully, the social worker filled us in on the phone and sent us some paperwork to show why he was with us.

 Baby A had some medical needs we weren't familiar with yet.
 Having only one other baby at the time of his arrival, we honestly hadn't dealt with much at all with this system.
 But while he was with us, we were able to get him to the local clinic to be seen for several of his issues.
-And our friend Jess, did some amazing detective work and found a well-trained doctor in the town that our shops are found (a much larger city than where we live) that was not only skilled in the area that Baby A needed help, but was understanding of his situation as a foster/safety child and offered to help us for free!
+And our friend Jess did some amazing detective work and found a well-trained doctor in the town where our shops are found (a much larger city than where we live) that was not only skilled in the area that Baby A needed help, but was understanding of his situation as a foster/safety child and offered to help us for free!
 On top of that, the medical braces this baby desperately needed, but were well beyond our financial means at that time, showed up in a miraculous way through a co-worker of Jess who just happened to bring them with them when they came to South Africa on a business trip.
 They brought them because their own child no longer needed them and they just felt like someone in South Africa could use them.
 Baby A was that someone!
 What a generous God we serve!

 Shortly after we received our fourth baby, Baby A's family started asking after him.
 As we learned later, they had been trying to find him since he was removed and were working hard to prove they could care for him well.
 We had not been to court yet for Baby A, which was very unusual for us.
 But we trusted this social worker.
 We still trust her and the other social workers we work with.
 But we've learned to get paperwork for anything anyone says in relation to these kids for our own protection/records.